The best books about personal health for your reading list

 6. In the Flo by Alisa Vitti

-Alisa Vitti’s book is a great introduction to women's health awareness and a great guide for women who want to be in control of their bodies and their lives.
+Alisa Vitti’s book is a great introduction to female reproductive health awareness and a great guide for those who want to be in control of their bodies and their lives.
 The functional nutrition and hormone expert, and founder of the period tracking app Flo Health, explains how women can use their cycle to improve their productivity, health, and weight.
-She describes the method of “cycle syncing” and recommends that women adjust how to eat, exercise, and work based on the phases of their menstrual cycle.
+She describes the method of “cycle syncing” and recommends that women adjust how to eat, exercise, and work, based on the phases of their menstrual cycle.

-Our key takeaway: Female biochemistry explained in a comprehensive way to feel more motivated and healthier throughout the month.
+Our key takeaway: Female biochemistry explained in a comprehensive way to help you feel more motivated and healthier throughout the month.
 One of the best health and wellness books for women.

 “We can’t access our full potential when we’re living by someone else’s rules and not listening to the wisdom within.”― Alisa Vitti